 Early detection through self-examination always helps.
 A monthly self-examination will, thus, inform you better about any changes than going in for clinical tests.

 Stand in front of the mirror and observe your breasts for any outward signs of change.
 Check if they appear the same size, or if there is any discoloration or patches that weren’t present earlier.

 Next, use your palm (and not fingers) to palpate your breast to feel for any lumps underneath.
 This examination by touch will tell you if there is any abnormality within.

 We come across a lot of advertisements about breast cancer awareness and how we need to get a mammogram done on a regular basis to make sure we are safe.
 Following these adverts, and going in for mammograms can lead to more heartache and stress.

 So, do not fall for all such ads from corporate hospitals.
 These only cause a lot of stress even if there is really no reason to worry.
-And, if while self-examination, you do come across some lumps, visit your gynaecologist who will examine you further and then advice you about the next step to follow, like getting an ultra sound done.
+And, if while self-examination, you do come across some lumps, visit your gynaecologist who will examine you further and then advise you about the next step to follow, like getting an ultrasound done.

 Ask questions to your doctor and clarify your doubts if mammography is really going to benefit you.

 The fear revolving around breast cancer:

 Breast cancer is something that people fear.
 The disfigurement that it causes if one has to get a breast removed, or even a part of the breast removed, can lead to trauma.
 The change in one’s appearance and how it changes one’s attitude towards oneself can often lead to depression.